SeLite/SeLite.github.io/ClassicSelenese.md

 ---

 # Summary and scope
-These notes are on top of [Selenium documentation](http://docs.seleniumhq.org/docs/02_selenium_ide.jsp).
-This assumes that you have installed all SeLite [AddOns](AddOns).
-If you develop test scripts, frameworks or plugins, see also [DevelopmentTools](DevelopmentTools).
+These notes on Selenese syntax are on top of [Selenium documentation](http://docs.seleniumhq.org/docs/02_selenium_ide.jsp).
+See [EnhancedSelenese](EnhancedSelenese) on how SeLite improves it.

 # Auto-generated Selenese commands #
 Selenese commands are defined in these primary forms: <code>xyz, <strong>get</strong>Xyz, <strong>is</strong>Xyz</code> or <code><strong>is</strong>Xyz<strong>Present</strong></code>.
 Selenium auto-generates their variations (listed below).

 Selenium IDE shows the original reference for both the primary and auto-generated actions.
 However, the online reference contains only the primary actions.
 So if you'd like to locate them online (or in the source), use the following.
-(See also `loadSeleniumCommands()` in Selenium IDE's `treeView.js`.)
+(See also `loadSeleniumCommands()` in Selenium IDE's `treeView.js`.<!-- TODO link to chrome & SE IDE Github-->)

 <table>
 <thead>